scala/docs.scala-lang/_overviews/scala3-contribution/procedures-inspection.md

 TypeRef(TypeRef(ThisType(TypeRef(NoPrefix,module class <empty>)),class Box),type X) [class dotty.tools.dotc.core.Types$CachedTypeRef]
 ```

-Here are some other examples you can follow:
+Here are some other examples you can try:
 - `...printTypes "" "class" "[T] extends Seq[T] {}"`
 - `...printTypes "" "method" "(x: Int): x.type"`
 - `...printTypes "" "type" "<: Int" "= [T] =>> List[T]"`

 ### Don't just print: extracting further information

-`dotty.tools.printTypes` is useful to to at a glance see the representation
+`dotty.tools.printTypes` is useful to to see the representation
-of a type, but sometimes you want to extract more.
+of a type at a glance, but sometimes you want to extract more.
 Instead, you can use the
 method `dotty.tools.DottyTypeStealer.stealType`.
 With the same inputs as `printTypes`,
 it returns both a `Context` containing the definitions passed, along with the list of types.